 In California, people who have been hurt by someone else’s negligence can sometimes file a personal injury lawsuit to recover damages.
 If you were hurt in a car crash, for instance, you might be able to get back the money you spent on medical bills, physical rehabilitation, or even income you lost from having to take time off work.
 However, not every accident is clear-cut.
 Oftentimes, more than one person may be found at fault in an accident.

-While you may worry that your own negligence precludes you from filing a personal injury lawsuit, California law provides a special legal doctrine called “comparative negligence.”
+While you may worry that your own negligence precludes you from filing a personal injury lawsuit, our Costa Mesa car accident attorney explains that California law provides a special legal doctrine called “comparative negligence.”
 Even if you share part of the blame in a crash, you may still be able to get the financial relief you need.

 Different Types of Negligence

 Every state in the country has its own rules on personal injury lawsuits.
 Generally, states interpret negligence in one of two ways:

 - Contributory negligence.
 Under the contributory negligence doctrine, a plaintiff does not qualify for damages if they are found to have played any role in an accident.
 However, contributory negligence has largely fallen out of favor and is used by only four states and Washington, D.C.